 Banned Books Week was established in September of 1982 to highlight current and historical attempts to censor books in libraries and schools.
 The following list in our catalog brings together some of the most challenged titles since 2000, and links to several other resources.

-Explore a collection of current articles, historical resources, and other information about book bans and challenges.
+Explore a collection of current news articles, historical resources, and other information about book bans and challenges.

 See the List